Lifetime Mortgages Explained

 FAQs

-No, a lifetime mortgage is a form of equity release and so you have to be a current homeowner to qualify.
+No, a lifetime mortgage is a form of equity release, so you must be a current homeowner to qualify.
 Your mortgage is secured on the value of your existing home rather than being used to purchase a new one.

 Ask a quick question